jmanriquehiberus/openbank-mobile-test/README.md

 This API retrieves a list of characters that are displayed in the application, retrofit has been chosen as the library in charge of performing the remote calls to the endpoints and do the job.
 In order to retrieve data from those endpoints, it is necessary to first create an account on the marvel website, right after that, it will be necessary to obtain both, a public key and a private key.

 Once with the keys, it will be necessary to form a hash with the md5 conversion of the result of joining a timestamp, the private key and the public key we previously obtained.
-Right after getting the hash, we will need to send the timestamp, the public key and the hash as parameters of every endpoint in order to authenticate ourselves and obtain access
+Right after getting the hash, we will need to send the timestamp, the public key and the hash as parameters of every endpoint in order to authenticate ourselves and obtain access.

 ## Architecture

 The application was developed following clean architecture practices in order to create a testable, scalable and easy to work on solution.
-It is divided in 4 diferent layers, these are:
+It is divided in 5 diferent layers, these are:

 ### App / Presenter